Feedback

 QuickTime and early digital extraction

 For the first time in history, Apple's QuickTime player introduced a "Copy Frame" feature.
 Which means a regular computer user could extract a frame from digital video file.
-But the only problem was that the video resultion was tiny, nearly 320x240 pixles.
-You had to pause the video perefctly at exact time, then click copy, then paste this into another program.
+But the only problem was that the video resolution was tiny, nearly 320x240 pixels.
+You had to pause the video perfectly at exact time, then click copy, then paste this into another program.
 No built-in save option.

 2005-2010